 To consider: is the analyte the same across populations in different geographies?
 Meaning, can data collected in one population be transferred to a different geographical region?
+Below are examples of analytes illustrating the use of clinical data generated outside of the EU to support

-Below follow examples of analytes illustrating the use of clinical data generated outside of the EU to support the intended clinical benefit of the test:
+Below are examples of analytes illustrating the use of clinical data generated outside of the EU to support the intended clinical benefit of the test:

-Alzheimer's disease as detected by Abeta
+✤ Alzheimer's disease, as detected by Abeta

-The cut-off limit (Abeta 42 over Tau) was established in a North European population, and later verified in the United States.
+The cut-off limit (Abeta 42 over Tau) was established in a North European population and later verified in the United States.
 These populations represent different ethnic make-ups.